cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

 Temporary mounting is suitable for **one-time** or **short-term** use (e.g., file transfer).

-The mount configuration will be lost after a system or Olares reboot.
+The mount configuration will be lost after a Linux or Olares reboot.

 1. Create a mount directory: